Pence, White House and Hill aides meet amid shutdown impasse

 WASHINGTON — White House and congressional negotiators met Saturday as the partial government shutdown entered its third week.

-The largely staff-level meeting, which did not include President Trump or key congressional leaders, lasted more than two hours in the vice president’s ceremonial office in the Eisenhower Executive Office Building.
+The largely staff-level meeting, which did not include President Trump or key congressional leaders, lasted more than two hours in the vice president’s ceremonial office in the Eisenhower Executive Office Building, following a briefing by Homeland Security secretary Kirstjen Nielsen in the White House Situation Room.

+Administration aides called the session "productive," saying the group had agreed to meet again Sunday afternoon.

+Notably, aides said there was “no in-depth conversation about dollar figure, but the priorities for security," with Democrats requesting further details in writing on the needs of Department of Homeland Security.
+The president wants $5.6 billion for the border wall or barrier security.

 The discussion took place following news this week that at least two Republican senators facing tough re-election races in 2020 — Sens.
 Cory Gardner of Colorado and Susan Collins of Maine — have publicly broken with the president, calling for the government to re-open despite the lack of an agreement to fund the president's request for a border wall.